Introduction

 (with

-command to tell Git to update it in the staging area.
-To see what is in your working tree and staging area at any moment (i.e. what changes is Git tracking), run the commandgit status
+git add filenamecommand), Git saves those changes in the staging area on your local machine.
+Each subsequent change to the same file needs to be followed by anothergit add filenamecommand to tell Git to update it in the staging area.
+To see what is in your working tree and staging area at any moment (i.e. what changes is Git tracking), run the commandgit status. - local repository -

 stored within the

-command.
+.gitworking tree of your project locally, this is where Git wraps together all your changes from the staging area and puts them using thegit commitcommand.
 Each commit is a new, permanent snapshot (checkpoint, record) of your project in time, which you can share or revert to. - remote repository -

 this is a version of your project that is hosted somewhere on the Internet